dpkristensen/globifest/documentation/definition-format.md

 This defines the acceptable type the user may set the value (and implicitly, also the range when applicable).
 Acceptable values are:

 * BOOL - A logical expression, which is either TRUE or FALSE
+* ENUM - A choice from a selectable list
 * FLOAT - A "native" floating point number.
 * INT - A "native" signed integral number.
 * STRING - A text array.
 Bounding by double quotes (ASCII 34) is recommended.